Ram Lakhina: Career

-During 1961–1968, Lakhina served in various positions at the International Student Conference, including the post of Secretary General in 1966–1968.
+Between 1961 and 1968, Lakhina served in various positions at the International Student Conference, including as Secretary General from 1966 to 1968.

-Ram Lakhina founded the Indo-Dutch Chamber of Commerce to promote business relations between India and the Netherlands.
-He was President of the Chamber from 1979 to 2003.
+Lakhina founded the Indo-Dutch Chamber of Commerce to promote business relations between India and the Netherlands.
+He served as President of the Chamber from 1979 to 2003.

-In 1980, Ram Lakhina co-founded the Foundation for Critical Choices for India (FCCI) and served as its president from 1983 to 1991 and then again from 1994 to 2003.
+In 1980, he co-founded the Foundation for Critical Choices for India (FCCI) and served as its President from 1983 to 1991, and again from 1994 to 2003.

-He has also served as a member on the high level committee of Non-Resident Indians appointed by the Ministry of Commerce, Government of India to promote India's foreign trade from 1988 to 1991.
+From 1988 to 1991, Lakhina was a member of the High Level Committee of Non-Resident Indians appointed by the Ministry of Commerce, Government of India, to promote India’s foreign trade.

-From 1994 to 2002, Lakhina was the first Chairman of the Global Organization for People of Indian Origin (GOPIO), a non-partisan, secular global organisation engaged in promoting the wellbeing of people of Indian origin.
+Between 1994 and 2002, he served as the first Chairman of the Global Organization of People of Indian Origin (GOPIO), a non-partisan and secular global organisation focused on the welfare of people of Indian origin.

-Since 1999, Lakhina is the Chairman of Mahatma Gandhi Memorial Foundation (Stichting Standbeeld Mahatma Gandhi), Amsterdam.
+Since 1999, Lakhina has served as Chairman of the Mahatma Gandhi Memorial Foundation (Stichting Standbeeld Mahatma Gandhi) in Amsterdam.

-Another organisation, with which Lakhina has been closely associated for a long period, is the Netherlands India Chamber of Commerce and Trade (NICCT) which came into being as a result of the merger between the India Trade Council and the Indo Dutch Chamber of Commerce and Trade.
-Lakhina is the Founder and has been the Executive President since its establishment in 2003 up to April 2010.
-He then served as the chairman until 2015.
-He is now the Chairman Emeritus.
+Lakhina is closely associated with the Netherlands India Chamber of Commerce and Trade (NICCT), which was formed following the merger of the India Trade Council and the Indo-Dutch Chamber of Commerce and Trade.
+He is the founder of NICCT and served as its Executive President from its establishment in 2003 until April 2010.
+He subsequently served as Chairman until 2015 and is currently Chairman Emeritus.

-Recently, Lakhina co-founded is The World Forum for Ethics and Business, a Belgium-based foundation which mandate includes all manners of pursuing and establishing the indispensable ethical foundations of business in a globalised world.
+More recently, Lakhina co-founded the World Forum for Ethics and Business, a Belgium-based foundation dedicated to promoting ethical foundations in global business practices.